utshomax/postman-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 ### Create Variable

-Assigns a value to a variable that can then be accessed with the **Get Variable** block anywhere in the Flow.
+Assigns a value to a variable that can then be accessed with the **Get Variable** block anywhere in the flow.
 The input is any value.

 ![Create Varibale Block](https://assets.postman.com/postman-labs-docs/all-blocks/create-variable-block.png)

-### Record
+### Get Variable

-Structured data that can hold any of the other value block types or a record itself.
+Gets the specified variable's value from anywhere in the flow.

 ![Get Variable Block](https://assets.postman.com/postman-labs-docs/all-blocks/get-variable-block.png)